baldogiRichard/apex-charts/README.md

 Query example:

+select ID,
+       to_char(to_date(CATEGORY,'mm.dd.yyyy'),'yyyy.mm.dd') as CATEGORY,
+       case when CHARTNAME = 'synch1'
+             then 'Total Visits'
+            when CHARTNAME = 'sync2'
+             then 'Page Views'
+            else 'Session Duration'
+       end as CHARTNAME,
+       VALUE,
+       'line' as COMBO_TYPE
+from APEXCHARTS_LINE

 JSON example:

 You can check each setup in my downloadable <a href="https://github.com/baldogiRichard/plug-in-site" rel="nofollow">Sample Application: APEX Plug-ins by Richard Baldogi</a>